micahjon/micahjon.github.io/_posts/2023-10-14-form-validation-with-zod.md

 _This post is a work-in-progress._

-When I started at Redwood last year, it became clear that a bit part of my job would involve building long and complex forms.
+When I started at Redwood last year, it became clear that a big part of my job would involve building long and complex forms.
 Like most software, the easiest to use forms often mask a lot of complexity under the hood, and I knew from experience that schemas and type safety would be my friends.
 After some research I settled on:

 - React Hook Form for managing form state changes w/ minimal re-renders
 - Zod for writing form schemas and doing validation